google/PINT/spdm_lite/README.md

 responses.
 The scratch memory should be as large as `(max request or response size + SPDM_SECURE_MESSAGE_OVERHEAD)`

-See `samples/requester_app.c` for some pseudocode illustrating how this can be done.
+See `samples/requester_app.c` which illustrates how this can be done.

 ### Responders